ufs-community/land-DA_workflow/docs/source/Introduction_v0.rst

 Introduction
 ================

-This User's Guide provides execution guidance for the Unified Forecast System (:term:`UFS`) land model.
+This User's Guide provides guidance for running the Unified Forecast System (:term:`UFS`) land model.
 This land model is the Multi-Physics (MP) version of the Noah land surface model used by NOAA (the current `UFS land model <https://ufscommunity.org/>`__, hereinafter Noah-MP).
 Its data